 Click the Share button.

-Select the user or group to share files or folders using the drop-down menu.Quick tip: If you have connection issues, it’s best to use your source account to share the folder instead of the “Everyone” group, and sign in with your account on the destination device.
+Select the user or group to share files from the drop-down menu.Quick tip: If you have connection issues, it’s best to use your source account to share the folder instead of the “Everyone” group and sign in with your account on the destination device.

 Click the Add button.

 Under the “Permission Level” section, select the sharing permissions for the folder.
 For instance, you can select Read (default) if you only want users to view and open files.
-If you select Read/Write, users can view, open, modify, and delete the content on the folder you’re sharing.
+If you select Read/Write, users can view, open, modify, and delete the content in your shared folder.